 August 8, 2016 - The parents of two Americans killed in the Benghazi attacks file a federal lawsuit against Clinton, seeking damages for wrongful death, defamation, the intentional infliction of emotional distress and more.
 The case is dismissed in May 2017, and the parents appeal the decision in June 2017.

 December 12, 2016 - The House Select Committee on Benghazi shuts down.

 October 29, 2017 - US forces capture a suspect in the attacks, Mustafa al-Imam, in Libya, and fly him to a US Navy ship, where he will be transferred to the US for federal prosecution.
-According to a White House official, the US government has video of al-Imam present at one of the two sites of the attacks that killed four Americans.
+According to a White House official, the US government has video of Imam present at one of the two sites of the attacks.